This page may contains some affiliate links, however I only endorse opportunities that will benefit my readers.

 hours.
 I can’t say it is like that for all the projects, but I have

-heard from many a West employee that they have to “stalk” the job boards
+heard from many an employee that they have to “stalk” the job boards

 for available hours.